skip-mev/connect/README.md

   from providers given a set of assets and a set of providers.
 * `provider.go`: The provider interface that is used to fetch prices from a given provider along with a mock implementation.
+* `client/local.go`: A local client that is used to communicate with an ABCI++ application.

 The following components are still in progress or need to be implemented completely: